anshulp2912/cheapBuy/README.md

 - **Highlight Cheapest product**

 ## 🚀 Demo <a name="Demo"></a>
-The project is deployed on both Streamlit cloud:
+The project is deployed on Streamlit cloud:
 - [Streamlit](https://share.streamlit.io/anshulp2912/cheapbuy/main/cheapBuy_user_interface.py)

 ## 🛠️ Steps of Execution <a name="ExecutionSteps"></a>